microcks/.github/profile/README.md

 The open source, cloud native tool for API Mocking and Testing.
 [Microcks](https://microcks.io/) is a [Cloud Native Computing Foundation Sandbox](https://landscape.cncf.io/card-mode?selected=microcks) project 🚀

-As numerous API styles and protocols coexist, requiring the need for a uniform way to accelerate and secure their delivery!
+As numerous API styles and protocols coexist, there is a need for a uniform way to accelerate and secure their delivery!
 Our objective is to establish Microcks as the de-facto standard tool for delivering this unified approach [the open source way](https://www.theopensourceway.org/) 🙌

 > 💡 **From day one, Microcks had the vision of a multi-protocol API ecosystem due to the ubiquitous nature of API.
 This is especially true at the enterprise level where the technology strata are built over the years.**